voiceittech/VoiceIt2-AWSConnect/README.md

 > User successfully verifies, but ends call before Twilio server transfers call back to Amazon Connect, then a spoofer attempts to use the phone number knowing `info.verified` is true

-> User already exists in system, and successfully verifies

 ```
 [Incoming Call] -> Amazon Connect
 Amazon Connect -> connect-twilio-initial Lambda Function